lindenb/jvarkit/docs/VcfPeekVcf.md

     -b, --buffer-size
       buffer size (in bp).
 We don't do a random access for each variant.
       Instead of this, load all the variants in a defined window.
-A distance specified as a positive integer.Comma are removed.
+A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 100000
     --default-float